MarsBased/handbook/sections/whatwedo.md

 We spend a considerable amount of time and resources to develop community around us.
 Helping both the tech and startups communities in Barcelona, we have become one of the most active companies in the ecosystem.

-In the [Community](https://marsbased.com/community) section of our website you will find more detail about the high-level stuff that we do.
+In the [Community](https://marsbased.com/community) section of our website, you will find more detail about the high-level stuff that we do.